-Homemade Apple Turnovers with a filling that tastes like Apple Pie in flaky puff pastry dough.
-Watch the video tutorial and you’ll know just how easy these are.
+Homemade Apple Turnovers are puff pastry desserts stuffed with a gooey, cinnamony apple filling that tastes like apple pie.
+The apple turnover looks intricate but takes only a few steps and ingredients to make.
+Watch the video tutorial and I’ll prove just how easy these are.

 two apple turnovers on a plate with glaze